raphaelmansuy/tutorials/07_agent/05_chapter.md

 ✅ Are your tools secure against common attack vectors?
 ✅ Do your tools cache results effectively?
 ✅ Can your tools work together in composition patterns?
 ✅ Do your tools provide clear success/failure feedback?
+✅ Do you leverage ToolContext for state management across tool executions?
+✅ Are your tools context-aware and personalized based on history?
+✅ Do your tools handle authentication and credentials securely?
+✅ Can your tools process documents and manage artifacts effectively?
+✅ Do your tools learn from memory and past interactions?
+✅ Are your tools equipped with comprehensive debugging and tracking?

 ### The Architecture Patterns You've Learned